jdcloudcom/en/documentation/Management/Log-Service/Operation-Guide/LogMonitor/MonitorConfig.md

 ### Set alarm rules

 Click **Set Alarm Rules** in the monitoring graph page to redirect to the Custom Metric Monitoring page in Monitoring, and select the corresponding monitoring task set alarm rules.

+## 3. Points for Attention
+1. At most 10 monitoring tasks are supported to be created under a single log topic.
+2. It supports log content screening, and only the monitoring indicators in log data that meet the screening criteria are counted.